opennetworkinglab/sdfabric-onos/README.md

 2.5 Update the `onos-dependencies` to the `ONOS SNAPSHOT` version and push a review 2.6 Write the `ref/changes` path of the step `2.5` in the `Makefile.vars.stable` file

-3. `trellis-t3`
-3.1 Identify a stable commit that has been well tested and do reset to that commit 3.2 Organize the hotfixes as a train (on top of each other) 3.3 Rebase the train on top of the stable commit
-3.4 Update the `onos-dependencies` to the `ONOS SNAPSHOT` version and the `trellis.api` version to the `trellis-control SNAPSHOT` version and push a review
-3.5 Write the `ref/changes` path of the step `3.4` in the `Makefile.vars.stable` file

-4. `fabric-tna`
+3. `fabric-tna`
-4.1 Identify a stable commit that has been well tested and do reset to that commit 4.2 Create a branch out of the stable commit; update the `onos-dependencies` to the `ONOS SNAPSHOT` version and the `trellis-api` version to the `trellis-control SNAPSHOT` version and push a patch
+3.1 Identify a stable commit that has been well tested and do reset to that commit 3.2 Create a branch out of the stable commit; update the `onos-dependencies` to the `ONOS SNAPSHOT` version and the `trellis-api` version to the `trellis-control SNAPSHOT` version and push a patch
-4.3 Merge all the hotfixes in the branch created at the step `4.2` and push a new commit 4.4 Write the branch name created at the step `4.2` in the `Makefile.vars.stable` file, alternatively the PR number using `pull/#PR/head`
+3.3 Merge all the hotfixes in the branch created at the step `4.2` and push a new commit 3.4 Write the branch name created at the step `4.2` in the `Makefile.vars.stable` file, alternatively the PR number using `pull/#PR/head`

-5. `up4`
+4. `up4`
-5.1 Identify a stable commit that has been well tested and do reset to that commit 5.2 Create a branch out of the stable commit; update the `onos-dependencies` to the `ONOS SNAPSHOT` version and push a patch 5.3 Merge all the hotfixes in the branch created at the step `5.2` and push a new commit 5.4 Write the branch name created at the step `5.2` in the `Makefile.vars.stable` file, alternatively the PR number using `pull/#PR/head`
+4.1 Identify a stable commit that has been well tested and do reset to that commit 4.2 Create a branch out of the stable commit; update the `onos-dependencies` to the `ONOS SNAPSHOT` version and push a patch 4.3 Merge all the hotfixes in the branch created at the step `5.2` and push a new commit 4.4 Write the branch name created at the step `5.2` in the `Makefile.vars.stable` file, alternatively the PR number using `pull/#PR/head`

-6. Build a stable image with the `docker-build` target using the locally built maven artifacts `USE_LOCAL_SNAPSHOT_ARTIFACTS=true DOCKER_TAG=stable make docker-build`
+5. Build a stable image with the `docker-build` target using the locally built maven artifacts `USE_LOCAL_SNAPSHOT_ARTIFACTS=true DOCKER_TAG=stable make docker-build`

 ## Update